nirmata/pov/enterprise-kyverno/installation/argocd/README.md

-# Deploying policies with ArgoCD
+# Installing Enterprise Kyverno with GitOps

-This repository demonstrates how to automate GitOps deployments of Kyverno and Kyverno policies using ArgoCD application sets.
+This guide deploys Enterprise Kyverno and policies using ArgoCD application sets.

 The setup runs ArgoCD on its own `hub` cluster and creates namespaces and applications on a `shared` cluster.

-For the demo, we will use `kind` clusters.
+For the PoV, we will use `kind` clusters.

 <img src="https://github.com/nirmata/robinhood-pov/assets/5804477/c8d25b7a-fca5-49ac-9163-38138ca4a8e9" alt="drawing" width="750"/>